This post may contain affiliate links, meaning I may get a small monetary kickback. More info

-And now, I have this really fun finished product (also for sale on Society6) that I gave to my mom for her b'day.
+And now, I have this really fun finished product that I gave to my mom for her b'day.

 I can't tell you how much joy I got from working on and finishing this project, especially since it was for my mom.
 I know it's a bit rough around the edges, but honestly, I'm pretty proud of my first hand lettering project.
 I can't wait to work on the next one!

 Do you have any fun projects that you'd like to accomplish?